Table of contents

 1. Hamas is an anti-colonial movement, and a movement of national liberation.
 It sincerely believes in popular mobilizations, armed struggle, political participation in liberal democracy, and diplomacy.
 It is also characterized by internal debate and political pragmatism.

-2. Hamas currently holds a major role to play in the Palestinian struggle
+2. Hamas currently holds a major role in the Palestinian struggle

 3. its significance is unlikely to decrease in the foreseeable future.